-84 Disclaimer: These results are based on a combination of desk research and stakeholder consultation.
-The latter included 3 key interviews with government and private sector representatives, as well as a one day workshop with 28 key experts in the fields of agriculture, policy, and/or information communication technologies.
+84 Disclaimer: These results are based on a combination of desk-research and stakeholder consultation.
+The latter includes 3 key interviews with the government and the private sector companies, as well as a one day workshop with 28 key experts in the fields of agriculture, policy and/or information communication technologies.